 Over the summer, I’m drawing from the early months of this blog and reposting the key principles and strategies.
 These foundational posts ground much of what was to follow; revisiting them will give new readers insight into the basic orientation of the blog and will give regular readers a reminder of where we started.
-In this post, I talk about committing to extensive revision.
-This topic gets further elaborated in these later posts: Remembering to Edit; Bad News, Good News; Best Laid Plans; A Cut-and-Paste Job; and Between Drafting and Editing.
+In this post, I talk about the key sources that I find helpful for academic writing.
+This topic gets further elaborated in “Can you recommend a good book on writing?”.

 This week’s post will discuss the sources that I find most helpful for academic writing.
 This list could be longer, of course, but it was abridged intentionally: these are the five books that I would not want to write without.

 Jacques Barzun, Simple and Direct: A Rhetoric for Writers, Fourth Edition (New York: Quill, 2001).
 This is an interesting and highly readable book about style; it is divided into chapters on diction, linking, tone, meaning, composition, and revision.
 Barzun includes sample sentences and some hints towards improving those sentences.
 His aim throughout is to breed an analytical self-awareness about the choices we make when we write.